-LD Online is a service of The Learning Project at WETA, a public radio station in Washington, D.C.
+A service of The Learning Project at WETA, a public radio station in Washington, D.C.
 It contains access to articles, other sites, and a bulletin board to discuss special needs issues.

 Sullivan County BOCES

-This is a good site for curriculum, standards and assessment resources.
+A good site for curriculum, standards and assessment resources.

 SUNY Orange BRIDGES Program

-BRIDGES is an exciting new inclusive post-secondary education experience for young adults (age 21 or have exited high school) with ID, DD, and ASD.
+An inclusive post-secondary education experience for young adults (age 21 or have exited high school) with ID, DD, and ASD.

 Sullivan County Early Intervention Services

-Sullivan County EIS evaluates and tests for developmental delays for children ages newborn to 3 years.
+Evaluates and tests for developmental delays for children ages newborn to 3 years.
 Services include speech, occupational and physical therapy, special education, and case management for eligible children.
 Referrals can be received from any concerned parent, health care provider, family member or agency.

 New Hope Community

-This site is dedicated to promoting solutions, across the spectrum and throughout the life span, for the needs of individuals with autism and their families.
+A site is dedicated to promoting solutions, across the spectrum and throughout the life span, for the needs of individuals with autism and their families.